How Deep Can You Dive Without Decompression Stops? NDL Explained

 What is Decompression?

 Decompression simply defines the process of releasing pressure or compression.
-Scuba diving places you in a high-pressure environment, and as you go deeper, the water pressure increases.
+Scuba diving (recreational diving or technical diving) places you in a high-pressure environment, and as you go deeper, the water pressure increases.

 This is about to get a little scientific, but just stay with us: essentially, the compressed air that you breathe in is a combination of nitrogen and oxygen (much like the air you breathe in on land).

 As you ascend, the water pressure decreases, and the nitrogen finds it easier to escape from your body.
-However, if it escapes too fast, you become prone to decompression sickness.
+However, if it escapes too fast, you become prone to decompression sickness (The Facts about Decompression Sickness).
 So how exactly do scuba divers decompress without exerting their bodies too much?